JimDesu/basis-lang/spec.md

 The seven restrictions govern fexpr-typed slots and fexpr-typed values throughout the language.
 Each restriction prevents a specific channel by which a fexpr could escape its defining frame `D`.

-- **Restriction A — No productive or reference fexpr-typed parameters.** A parameter of fexpr type may carry only the READ mode marker (or no marker, equivalently).
-The productive `'` and reference `&` markers are forbidden on fexpr-typed parameters. *Rationale:* a productive fexpr-typed parameter would be an upward-migration channel (the callee writes a fexpr the caller receives); a reference fexpr-typed parameter would alias a fexpr slot in the caller, a slot that may not even exist in the caller's frame layout.
+- **Restriction A — No CREATE, reference, or consuming fexpr-typed parameters.** A parameter of fexpr type may carry only the READ mode marker (or no marker, equivalently).
+The CREATE `'`, reference `&`, and consuming `~` markers are all forbidden on fexpr-typed parameters. *Rationale:* a CREATE fexpr-typed parameter would be an upward-migration channel (the callee writes a fexpr the caller receives); a reference fexpr-typed parameter would alias a fexpr slot in the caller, a slot that may not even exist in the caller's frame layout; a consuming fexpr-typed parameter is writeable in the same sense, and the channels it would open are ones the other restrictions already close — a `~` argument moves the fexpr slot by name, which is the migration Restriction D forbids, and a `~` write to a writeable parameter of `D` is the up-stack exposure Restriction G forbids.
 The READ mode is the only mode that admits a fexpr — the parameter is a copy of the fexpr value at the call site, and copies of fexpr values track the same `D` as the source.

 - **Restriction B — No pointers to fexpr-typed slots.** The type `^F` where `F` is any fexpr type is forbidden. *Rationale:* pointers can outlive the slots they reference (subject to standard pointer-validity discipline), and a `^F` would be a value that could outlive the fexpr's `D`.
 The exclusion at the type-system level prevents the situation from arising.